 National Arts Strategies believes that arts and culture are vital to community life.
 We also believe that community is vital to arts and culture.
 We've seen that the organizations who thrive are the ones who understand and connect with their communities.
 They partner with other local organizations and take part in civic initiatives.
 Most importantly, they listen to community members.
 This kind of connectivity and relevance is the key to sustainability.
 With the support of The Kresge Foundation, we've built the Chief Executive Program: Community and Culture for CEOs working at the intersection of culture and community.
 These individuals lead organizations that use culture to respond to local needs and contribute to healthy neighborhoods.

-This 1-year program will serve an international group of 50 outstanding CEOs whose organizations work closely with communities on creative placemaking initiatives.
-Throughout the program, NAS will help leaders work individually and in groups to broaden their thinking about their environments and how to lead change.
-We will support their efforts to bring new ideas to their organizations and communities.
+This 1-year program serves an international group of 50 outstanding CEOs whose organizations work closely with communities on creative placemaking initiatives.
+Throughout the program, NAS helps leaders work individually and in groups to broaden their thinking about their environments and how to lead change.
+We support their efforts to bring new ideas to their organizations and communities.
 By the end of the experience, participants will have the ideas, tools and connections to collectively strengthen the cultural sector.
 They will join their colleagues from the first and second cohorts of The Chief Executive Program as a network of leaders and organizations positioned to introduce field-level change.

-Action plans will be the maps participants use to navigate the program and achieve the objectives they've set.
-They will be living documents that will help leaders incorporate the ideas and learning into their everyday work in an effective and meaningful way.
+Action plans are the maps participants use to navigate the program and achieve the objectives they've set.
+They are living documents that help leaders incorporate the ideas and learning into their everyday work in an effective and meaningful way.

 The complex issues involved in leading a cultural nonprofit today can challenge even the most skilled management team.
 Using our first-hand experience in the arts and working with faculty from leading business and graduate schools, we deliver executive-level programs that help you find new opportunities, manage your resources and lead your organization toward its mission.